Georg von Trapp: Turning to music

-In 1935, Trapp's money, inherited from his English first wife, was invested in a bank in England.
+In 1935, Trapp's money, inherited from his (English-connected) first wife, was invested in a bank in England.
 Austria was under economic pressure from a hostile Germany, and Austrian banks were in a precarious position.
 Trapp sought to help a friend in the banking business, Auguste Caroline Lammer (1885–1937), so he withdrew most of his money from London and deposited it in an Austrian bank.
 The bank failed, wiping out most of the family's substantial fortune.

 At about that time, a Catholic priest, Franz Wasner, instructed the children in music.
 Around 1936, Lotte Lehmann heard the family sing, and she suggested they perform paid concerts.
 When the Austrian Chancellor Kurt von Schuschnigg heard them on the radio, he invited them to perform in Vienna.
 Father Wasner became the group's musical director.